Cornell-PoBE/A3/README.md

 # Checking to make sure you have included the keypair file
 $ ls
 Vagrantfile     a3.nginx.j2     a3keypair.pem   ansible.cfg     hosts           site.yml        upstart.conf.j2
-# Ensure that you have a private key by running ssh-keygen (this will require you to download the Amazon CLI )
+# Ensure that you have a private key by running ssh-keygen using the AWS CLI
-$ pip install --upgrade --user awscli
 ...
 Succesfully installed
 $ ssh-keygen